-Unrestricted net position consists of net position items that do not meet the definition of "restricted" or "net investment in capital assets, including State Water Project costs."
-Certain unrestricted net position items have been designated for purposes authorized by the Board.
+Unrestricted net position consists of net position items that do not meet the definition of "restricted" or "net investment in capital assets, including State Water Project costs".
+Certain unrestricted net position items have been designated for purposes authorized by Metropolitan's Board of Directors (Board).